kjcamann/csd-mirror/doc/sphinx/lists-rationale.rst

 I think he's on to something: it seems that all the comprehension superpowers I know -- indentation, value semantics, intrusive lists, etc. -- ultimately derive their power from how they enrich a small piece of text with a lot of information.

-Early in the development of BDS, intrusive entry objects did not re-specify the type of linked list they lived in, i.e., code using BDS used to look like this:
+Early in the development of CSD, intrusive entry objects did not re-specify the type of linked list they lived in, i.e., code using CSD used to look like this:

 .. code-block:: c++

    struct ListItem {
      int i;
-     bds::tailq_entry e;  // Note: not a template
+     csd::tailq_entry e;  // Note: not a template
    };

 Later, it was changed to its current form: